linroger/Finance-Notes-and-Marginalia/Clippings/Swap Rate - What It Is, How It Works, and Types.md

 - **Duration and Termination**: In the swap agreement, the tenor or duration of the swap is defined.
 The duration of the swap can range from a few months to several years.
 - **Documentation and Legal Review:** The swap is a legal contract.
 Proper documentation is crucial.
 The parties engage legal counsel to draft and review the agreement, ensuring compliance with applicable laws and regulations.
 - **Ongoing Monitoring and Reporting**: Throughout the life of the swap, both parties monitor the performance of the swap and keep track of payments, interest rate adjustments, and any other relevant factors.
 Regular reporting and communication between the parties may be required.
-- **Settlement at Maturity or Termination**: At the maturity of the swap or upon early termination, the final payments are made between the parties, settling the remaining obligations.
+- **Settlement $\$a_t$$ Maturity or Termination**: At the maturity of the swap or upon early termination, the final payments are made between the parties, settling the remaining obligations.
 Any outstanding collateral is returned, and the swap is ended.
 These steps are generic and swap details vary depending on the type of swap, the jurisdiction, and the needs of the parties.

 ## Examples of a Swap
 Assume that there are two parties, Company Apricot and Company Beetle.
 They have reviewed the terms and conditions and agree to enter into an interest rate swap.
 The terms of the swap are:

-[^1]: Notional Amount: $10 million
+[^1]: Notional Amount: $10 million$
 [^2]: Swap Tenor: five years
 [^3]: Fixed Rate: 4%
 [^4]: Floating Rate: three-month EURIBOR +1%